rieck/sally/README.md

     libz-dev
     libconfig8-dev
     libarchive-dev

+The following packages need to be installed for compiling Sally on Centos and RHEL Linux

+    gcc
+    zlib-devel
+    libconfig-devel
+    libarchive-devel

 For bootstrapping Sally from the GIT repository or manipulating the automake/autoconf configuration, the following additional packages are